-The application form has two parts: one to be completed by the student applicant, and the other by the CSU faculty mentor.
-Please note that it is critical that the information concerning where you attend (or will attend) graduate school is current.
+The application form has two parts: one to be completed by the student applicant, and the other by the CSU Faculty Mentor.
+Eligibility to participate in the program is based on the information provided on the application.
+If accepted into the CDIP, any change in discipline or additional university CANNOT be considered.
+Therefore, it is critical that the information you provide concerning where you attend (or will attend) graduate school is current.

 Qualification and Motivation Statement

-Please note: Students from professional doctoral programs, including the non-CSU EdD programs, must address in their Qualifications and Motivation Statement their professional goal as a university faculty member.
+Please note: Sstudents from a professional and/or online doctoral degree program (see Participant Eligibility) must address in their Qualifications and Motivation Statement their professional goal as a university faculty member.
 This also needs to be addressed in the mentor’s letter of recommendation.

 Note: The samples indicate the range of styles, content and format that CDIP applicants use in the Qualifications and Motivation Statement attachments.
 All identifying information has been removed from these actual submitted statements.

 Applicants to the program must have a CSU Faculty Mentor.
 The faculty mentor must be full-time tenured/tenure-track CSU faculty member.
 The objectives of the mentor/student interactions are to assist the student in his/her doctoral program, to help the student understand the workings of higher education institutions and the faculty labor market specific to particular disciplines, and to aid the student in the development of skills relevant to success as a CSU tenure-track faculty member.
 Please see Faculty Mentor for more information about CDIP Faculty Mentor’s role and eligibility.

 Faculty mentor and applicant are required to jointly develop a written plan of support describing how they intend to maintain communication and collaborate.
 The plan should describe clearly defined activities with a timeline that is designed to assist the applicant through his/her doctoral studies.
 The quality of this support plan is critically important in the application selection process.